muharrempasbiyik/muharrempasbiyik/README.md

+<h1 align="center">Hi 👋, I'm Muharrem</h1>
-Hello everyone, I'm Muharrem PASBIYIK.
-Each day, I commit a minimum of five hours to self-studying Java.
+<h2>Each day, I commit a minimum of five hours to self-studying Java.
 Currently, I'm enhancing my abilities in Backend and Frontend Development.
 I'm excited about joining a collaborative work setting where I can both contribute and learn from others.
-I believe my strong dedication and enthusiasm for software development will enable me to make meaningful contributions to a team and further my growth as a developer.
+I believe my strong dedication and enthusiasm for software development will enable me to make meaningful contributions to a team and further my growth as a developer.<h2>

-<h1 align="center">Hi 👋, I'm Muharrem</h1>
 <h3 align="center">A passionate frontend developer from Turkey</h3>

 - 🌱 I’m currently learning **Backend and Frontend**